|This is an unofficial version.

 (a) for travel by a resident of a closed area who is travelling through a closed area to and from his or her home by the most direct route;

-(b) for travel on a provincial trunk highway or on a provincial road, within the meaning of The Highways and Transportation Act; or
+(b) for travel on a provincial trunk highway or on a provincial road, within the meaning of The Transportation Infrastructure Act; or

 (c) by persons engaged in wildfire protection operations on behalf of the department or a municipality.